 Within this course, students are permitted to use AI tools exclusively for information gathering and preliminary research purposes.
 These tools are intended to enhance the learning experience by providing access to diverse information sources.
 However, it is essential that students critically evaluate the obtained information, exercise independent thinking, and engage in original research to synthesize and develop their own ideas, arguments and perspectives.
 The use of AI tools can serve as a starting point for exploring a topic, with students expected to uphold academic integrity by appropriately attributing all sources of information and avoiding plagiarism.
-Essays, written assignments and/or lab reports should reflect the student's own thoughts and independent written work.
+Essays and written assignments should reflect the student's own thoughts and independently written work.
 Students should also generate their own figures (e.g., graphs, diagrams) rather than using AI generated ones.
-By adhering to these guidelines, students contribute to a responsible and effective learning environment that promotes critical thinking, independent inquiry and all them to produce original written contributions.
+By adhering to these guidelines, students contribute to a responsible and effective learning environment that promotes critical thinking, independent inquiry and allows you to produce original written contributions.
 The same principles also apply to the use of translation software to support the writing the essays and other written assessments.

-Electronic Devices:
+Electronic devices: